 Whether your community is an apartment complex or a single-family neighborhood, chances are that you have at least one amenity that your community owns and pays for.
 As an HOA, you’re the one tasked with the maintenance of those amenities.
 Oftentimes, over the winter months, those outdoor features go untouched.
 However, you want to ensure that they’re ready to be used by summertime.

 Have a community pool?
 Odds are, it’s been sitting unused throughout the winter.
 Depending on where you live, it could be exposed to storms, inclement weather, and other damaging elements.
-For the safety of tenants and the longevity of the pool, there are several tasks that should be performed before using it.
+For the safety of residents and the longevity of the pool, there are several tasks that should be performed before using it.

 Here’s a few items to cross off your list before reopening: